Formed in 1982, the Chinese Association of Victoria is the largest Chinese-Australian Association in Victoria and has a proud history.

 I recently came across a new company in Melbourne that made Malaysian Style “Bak Kwa” (or in Cantonese, “Long Yoke”).
 Long story short, the company uses Australian pork and a Malaysian recipe to make the Bak Kwa.I had to try some, so I ordered a kilogram of Bak Kwa...

+UPDATE: Photos available here.
 This year, our 2021 Year of the Ox, Yee Sang dinner will be hosted by the CAV EXCO on Saturday, 20th February 2021.
 It is a good opportunity to bring all CAV members together with their families and friends.
-This dinner is a popular event and is usually sold out...
+This dinner is a popular...

 As per the latest rulings, community facilities can now open, and the two‑square‑metre rule is the only limit on the number of people who can attend.
 No group limits apply.
 The Victorian Government has also introduced a new role – “COVID Marshall” to ensure that there...